pelias/documentation/search.md

 Sometimes you don't have a rectangle to work with, but rather you have a point on earth&mdash;for example, your location coordinates&mdash;and a maximum distance within which acceptable results can be located.

 In this example, you want to find all YMCA locations within a 35-kilometer radius of a location in Ontario, Canada.
-This time, you can use the `boundary.circle.*` parameter group, where `boundary.circle.lat` and `boundary.circle.lon` represents your location in Ontario and `boundary.circle.radius` is the acceptable distance from that location.
+This time, you can use the `boundary.circle.*` parameter group, where `boundary.circle.lat` and `boundary.circle.lon` is your location in Ontario and `boundary.circle.radius` is the acceptable distance from that location.
 Note that the `boundary.circle.radius` parameter is always specified in kilometers.

 > [/v1/search?api_key=search-XXXXXXX&text=YMCA&__boundary.circle.lon=-79.186484&boundary.circle.lat=43.818156&boundary.circle.radius=35__](https://search.mapzen.com/v1/search?api_key=search-XXXXXXX&text=YMCA&boundary.circle.lon=-79.186484&boundary.circle.lat=43.818156&boundary.circle.radius=35)